rebusb/UC_04_BattleTank/README.md

 ### Blueprint Spawnable Component

 Creating Actor components that are available in Blueprint Editor.
-- Inherit from U*Componet class
+- Inherit from UActorComponent class
+    Add new C++ class in UE, inherit from ActorComponent class (UActorComponent)
 - declare as:
-    `UCLASS(ClassGroup=("SectionName"), meta=(BlueprintSpawnableComponent)) ... `
+    `UCLASS(ClassGroup=(SectionName), meta=(BlueprintSpawnableComponent)) ... `

+notes:
+The SectionName is the heading the component will appear under in the "Add Component..." popup.
-note: The comment above the class declaration will appear as tooltip in editor.
+The comment above the class declaration will appear as tooltip in editor.